 However, despite the implementation of the 2019 charter, questions are being raised about the effectiveness of the measures adopted, since the average yield of certain species is falling sharply on the island of Port-Cros after 15 years of implementing the charter69.
-The causes may be exogenous, such as the inflow of pollutants from the Bay of Hyères and Toulon, fishing and human activities in areas bordering PNPC, and chemical pollutants of agricultural and plastic origin.
+The causes can be exogenous, such as the input of pollutants from the Hyères and Toulon bays, fishing, and human activities in areas bordering the Port-Cros National Park (PNPC), as well as chemical pollutants from agricultural and plastic sources.
+Additionally, natural fluctuations in fish populations can also influence these dynamics.
 To ensure the effectiveness of a tool such as the PNPC Charter, it would be useful if marine environment protection policies (freshwater and marine) were designed and implemented with coherent objectives (bay contracts, DSF, SDAGE, for example).